 The rules: There are no rules

-The first encountered misinterpretation is that the computer should pretend to be a woman specifically, going by Turing’s initial outline of the imitation game concept:
+The first encountered misinterpretation is that the computer should pretend to be a woman specifically, going by Turing’s initial outline of the imitation game concept, in which a man has to pretend being a woman:

 However I suggest that people who believe this should read beyond the first paragraph.
 There are countless instances where Turing refers to both the computer’s behaviour and its opponent’s as that of “a man”.
 Gender has no bearing on the matter since the question is one of intellect.